ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ### Impact of Global Pandemic

-Early in 2020, the COVID-19 pandemic and resulting quarantines and shutdowns led to significant changes in traffic patterns due to a large number of people who suddenly started working and attending school remotely and using more interactive applications (video conferencing, in addition to streaming media).
+Early in 2020, the COVID-19 pandemic and resulting quarantines and shutdowns led to significant changes in traffic patterns due to a large number of people who suddenly started working and attending school remotely and using more interactive applications (videoconferencing, in addition to streaming media).
 Subsequently, the Internet Architecture Board (IAB) held a COVID-19 Network Impacts Workshop {{RFC9075}} in November 2020.
 The following observations from the workshop report are worth considering.

 - Participants describing different types of networks reported different kinds of impacts, but all types of networks saw impacts.
 - Mobile networks saw traffic reductions and residential networks saw significant increases.
 - Reported traffic increases from ISPs and Internet Exchange Points (IXP) over just a few weeks were as big as the traffic growth over the course of a typical year, representing a 15-20% surge in growth to land at a new normal that was much higher than anticipated.
 - At DE-CIX Frankfurt, the world's largest IXP in terms of data throughput, the year 2020 has seen the largest increase in peak traffic within a single year since the IXP was founded in 1995.
 - The usage pattern changed significantly as work-from-home and videoconferencing usage peaked during normal work hours, which would have typically been off-peak hours with adults at work and children at school.
-One might expect that the peak would have had more impact on networks if it had happened during typical evening peak hours for video streaming applications.
+One might expect that the peak would have had more impact on networks if it had happened during typical evening peak hours for streaming applications.
 - The increase in daytime bandwidth consumption reflected both significant increases in essential applications such as videoconferencing and virtual private networks (VPN), and entertainment applications as people watched videos or played games.
 - At the IXP level, it was observed that physical link utilization increased.
 This phenomenon could probably be explained by a higher level of uncacheable traffic such as videoconferencing and VPNs from residential users as they stopped commuting and switched to work-at-home.